Top Five Reasons Why Distracted Driving Is Dangerous

 A driver who is distracted can injure or kill himself/herself, other passengers in the distracted driver’s vehicle, other drivers, other passengers, pedestrians, and bicycle riders.
 Other victims generally have no way to anticipate or respond to a distracted driver.

-At Philbrook Law Office, our Vancouver and Battle Ground, WA car and truck accident lawyers understand the unique challenges involved in distracted driving accident cases.
+At Philbrook Law, our Vancouver and Battle Ground, WA car and truck accident lawyers understand the unique challenges involved in distracted driving accident cases.
 We speak with all relevant witnesses, including all drivers and all passengers.
 We request the right to review a driver’s smartphone, truck logs, or other electronic data.
 Our lawyers also speak with the police to determine what other physical evidence indicates driver distraction.

 To assert your right to compensation when a distracted driver injures you or causes the tragic death of a loved one, call us at 360-695-3309 or fill out our contact form to schedule an appointment.
 Our lawyers are respected by former clients, insurance adjusters, and defense lawyers for our record of success in personal injury cases.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.